 Faculty and Staff

-Fall Semester 2014 Visiting Instructors for the Institute for Sustainable Practice
+Spring Semester 2015 Visiting Instructors for the Institute for Sustainable Practice

 Dr. Borchers is a faculty member of the College of Business at Lipscomb University.
 He currently teaches Sustainable Enterprise I which focuses on the role of business as the model for value exchange and effective delivery of products and services.
 Borchers earned his bachelor of industrial administration at the General Motors Institute, his master of business administration from Vanderbilt University and his doctorate of business administration from Nova Southeastern University.
 Borchers has more than 20 years experience as a manager at GM.
 He holds a certificate in production and inventory management and is a certified computer professional.
 Borchers has received almost $2 million in grants to develop entrepreneurial education.
 Throughout his career, his research and writings have explored industrial ecology, fuel cells, supply chain, entrepreneurship, information systems and more.